Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Abstract

 \section{Abstract}

-For lower arm amputees, robotic prosthetic hands offer the promise to regain the capability to perform fine object manipulation in activities of daily living.
-Accurate inference of the human's intended gesture to control a robotic prosthetic hand is vital to the efficacy of the solution.
-Current control methods based on physiological signals such as electroencephalography (EEG) and electromyography (EMG) are prone to yielding poor inference outcomes due to motion artifacts, variability of skin electrode junction impedance over time, muscle fatigue, and other factors.
+Objective: For transradial amputees, robotic prosthetic hands promise to regain the capability to perform daily living activities.
+Current control methods based on physiological signals such as electromyography (EMG) are prone to yielding poor inference outcomes due to motion artifacts, muscle fatigue, and many more.
 Vision sensors are a major source of information about the environment state and can play a vital role in inferring feasible and intended gestures.
-However, visual evidence is also susceptible to its own artifacts, most often due to object occlusion, lighting changes, variable shapes of objects depending on view-angle, among other factors.
-Multimodal evidence fusion using physiological and vision sensor measurements is a natural approach due to the complementary strengths of these modalities.
+However, visual evidence is also susceptible to its own artifacts, most often due to object occlusion, lighting changes, etc. Multimodal evidence fusion using physiological and vision sensor measurements is a natural approach due to the complementary strengths of these modalities.
+Methods: In this paper, we present a Bayesian evidence fusion framework for grasp intent inference using eye-view video, eye-gaze, and EMG from the forearm processed by neural network models.
+We analyze individual and fused performance as a function of time as the hand approaches the object to grasp it.
+For this purpose, we have also developed novel data processing and augmentation techniques to train neural network components.
+Results: Our results indicate that, on average, fusion improves the instantaneous upcoming grasp type classification accuracy while in the reaching phase by 13.66\% and 14.8\%, relative to EMG (81.64\% non-fused) and visual evidence (80.5\% non-fused) individually, resulting in an overall fusion accuracy of 95.3\%.
+Conclusion: Our experimental data analyses demonstrate that EMG and visual evidence show complementary strengths, and as a consequence, fusion of multimodal evidence can outperform each individual evidence modality at any given time.